boalang/bio/supplemental/Data_Generation.md

 ## Download from NCBI
 * Python script to download all the gff, txt, and fna files
-* time to download:  about 5 days.
+* Time to download:  about a week.
 This could be done in parallel but NCBI might block your IP if you run more threads at the same time.
-We can download it on a different machine.
 The most time consuming one was Bacteria because it has more than 280K files for GFF and Assembly stats files.

 ```Python